 The study concluded that the virtual internship program of the Accountancy and Management Accounting departments under the School of Accountancy, Business and Hospitality of the University of Saint Louis Tuguegarao was implemented and effective along institutional and company evaluations.
-It is also concluded that the institution and company implemented the virtual internship program effectively.
-Through understanding the interns' experiences, the researchers concluded that virtual internship was associated with several limitations.
-However, with all the gathered and studied data, it does not guarantee that a virtual internship hindered students' opportunity to learn new skills and knowledge.
+It is also concluded that the institution and the companies implemented the virtual internship program effectively.
+Through understanding the intern's experiences, the researchers concluded that virtual internship was associated with a number of limitations.
+However, with all the gathered and studied data, it does not guarantee that a virtual internship was a hindrance for a student's opportunity to learn new skills and knowledge.
 Students were free to choose their mode of internship, whether face-to-face or virtual, as both provide an avenue to taste a glimpse of the professional world.